OzFramework/oz-wiki/Predictive-vs-Scripted-testing.md

 ## Testing with Context Aware Testing vs Scripted testing

 #### Oz
-In order to determine the outcome of tests, Oz uses Context Awareness rather than static scripting.
+In order to determine the outcome of tests, Oz uses ***Context Awareness*** rather than ***Static Scripting***.
 In this document we will compare the approaches and discuss the reasons why Oz uses this technique to handle tests.

 #### Scripted Testing

-Commonly, the process for creating behavioral automated testing involves describing _in extremely fine detail_ a list of instructions we want to take which make up the test.
+Commonly, the process for creating behavioral automated tests involves describing _in extremely fine detail_ a list of instructions which make up the test.
 These instructions are collected and described either in a gherkin-like DSL layer, aggregated into step definitions, abstracted into functions, or some combination of all three.
 A highly scripted test might look something like this:

 ##### Example 1.a
 ```gherkin